Vincent-Therrien/diurnal/docs/index.rst

 diurnal
 =======

-``diurnal`` is a Python library that helps to predict RNA secondary structures.
+``diurnal`` is a Python library that facilitates RNA secondary structure predictions.

-This library aims at streamlining the process of elaborating, training, and validating predictive models.
-Researchers can use it under the permissive MIT license to develop and publish models that can be easily replicated by other users.
+This library aims at streamlining the process of elaborating, training, and validating RNA structure predictive models.
+Researchers can use it under the MIT license to develop and publish models that can be easily replicated by other users.